Customer Story

 “If we change the tag Tuesday evening on third shift, then first shift Wednesday morning we’re looking at whether this same issue is occurring across all 30 machines,” says a senior manager.
 “It allows us to move fast, and that’s really what’s important.”

+According to the industrial engineer, this approach has been instrumental in avoiding quality escapes.
 “We’re uncovering a lot of quality issues that probably would not have been discovered before,” he says.

 Seeing Repeat Findings As Critical Opportunities